KSCA (FM)

 KSCA (101.9 MHz, "LA Nueva 101.9") is a commercial FM radio station licensed to Glendale, California and broadcasting to the Greater Los Angeles area.
-KSCA is owned by TelevisaUnivision, and it airs a Regional Mexican radio format.
+KSCA is owned by TelevisaUnivision, and it airs a regional Mexican radio format.
 The station has studios and offices on Center Drive (near Interstate 405) in West Los Angeles.
 KSCA's transmitter is on Mount Wilson.

 KSCA broadcasts in the HD Radio format.
-The main KSCA programming is heard on the primary channel with a simulcast of KTNQ, a Spanish-language news/talk format, heard on the HD2 channel.
 KSCA is also broadcast on a 90-watt booster station in Santa Clarita, California, KSCA-FM1 at 101.9 FM.

 History

 Early years

 The station first signed on the air on March 22, 1952 as KUTE, originally programming a "good music" format from studios in downtown Los Angeles and transmitter atop Flint Peak, just west of the Rose Bowl in Pasadena.
 It was owned by Robert P. Adams, who served as its president and general manager.

 In 1972, KUTE was sold to the Progress Radio Network (which changed its name to Tracy Broadcasting one year later) and changed hands again in 1979 to Inner City Broadcasting Corporation, a black-owned radio company based in New York City.
 It was during this tenure that KUTE shifted to a Disco format under Inner City's first year of ownership.